 "In my view kidnapping a civilian officer and holding him as a hostage is not right.
 Maoists should release the officer unconditionally.
 Most of the demands of the Maoists are justified, but I cannot negotiate with the Maoists in this situation," he had told mediapesons.

 The others named by the Maoists are B D Sharma, a former Collector of the undivided Bastar district and an expert on tribal issues, and Kunjam, the former MLA from Konta district.

 The state government had rushed medicines through Kunjam after the Maoists had issued a statement on Tuesday morning saying that Menon was in a bad state.

 Kunjam had declined to participate in the mediation process but had volunteered to carry medicines to the kidnapped officer.
 Menon's wife Asha had earlier said that he was carrying medicines for only two days with him.

-The Maoists had later suggested the name of Prof G Hargopal as one of their negotiators and he is expected to reach Chhattisgarh soon.
+The Maoists had later nominated Prof G Hargopal as one of their negotiators.

 Two of Menon's security guards were shot dead by the Maoists who waylaid his vehicle near Keralapal area in the district when he was on his way back to the district headquarters after attending a "Gram Swaraj Abhiyan" - a state government-run programme - in a village.